 Madhubani accurately means “Forests of Honey”.

-Madhubani painting is also known as Mithila painting, this art is basically practiced in Bihar, India & now becoming the worldwide famous painting.
-These paintings are created by using fingers, twigs, brushes, nib-pens, matchsticks & colours are extracted naturally like green colour from green leaves, yellow from turmeric, orange colour from the Palash flowers, white colour from rice powder and characterized by stunning geometrical patterns, these paintings are generally about occasions and festival such as birth, marriage, Holi, Surya Shasti, Kali Puja, Upanayanam, Durga Puja, and other important days in the Hindu calendar and traditions.
+Madhubani painting also known by the name Mithila painting, this art is basically practiced in Bihar, India & now becoming the worldwide famous painting.
+These paintings basically created by fingers, twigs, brushes, nib-pens, matchsticks & colours are extracted naturally like green colour from green leaves, yellow from turmeric, orange colour from the Palash flowers, white colour from rice powder and characterized by stunning geometrical patterns, these paintings are generally about occasions and festival such as birth, marriage, Holi, Surya Shasti, Kali Puja, Upanayanam, Durga Puja, and other important days in the Hindu calendar and traditions.

 The Origin of Madhubani: